gvsurenderreddy/sshkey-manager/readme.md

 This will greatly decrease your key generatation time.

+**Your web daemon will need write access to the save location for the public/private keys.

 Legal
 -----
 This is completely, 100% not production ready.
 I'm only using for testing/development purposes only.